TimothySchelz/PersonalProjects/MarkovNameGenerator/Resources/README.txt

 Implementation:
 Name Generator has a dictionary of Letter.
 Each Letter keeps track of the probability of going to each other letter.

-TODO:
-Implement Multithreading
-File Reader
-Name length checking?
+This creates a Markov process to, hopefully, create names that are similar but slightly different to the input.